Rhetorical Analysis Essay Outline: Examples & Strategies

 In a rhetorical analysis essay, you don’t need to create a thesis statement in the usual sense.
 Instead, you describe the main point made by the author using a rhetorically accurate verb (such as “claims” or “asserts”) followed by a “that” clause.

-For example, your thesis can focus on the techniques that the author uses to convince the audience.
-If we look at the I Have a Dream speech, we will notice several stylistic elements:
+For example, your thesis can focus on the techniques the speaker uses to convince the audience.
+If you examine the I Have a Dream speech, you will notice several stylistic elements:

 It’s not a complete list, but that’s enough to form a decent thesis.

-We also need to mention the ideas behind the speech.
+You also need to mention the ideas behind the speech.
 The main idea is, obviously, equality.
-So, we’ll put it in our thesis as well.
-As a result, we have something like this:
+So, put it in your thesis as well.
+As a result, you’ll have something like this:

 Example: